 It’s really easy: when embedding your banner, choose the top of the page.

-If you’re using iubenda, our Cookie Solution allows you to choose the placement you like the most and see the result live with the visual dashboard.
+If you’re using iubenda, our Privacy Controls and Cookie Solution allows you to choose the placement you like the most and see the result live with the visual dashboard.

 You should rely on a CMP that is built keeping in mind the strictest regulations and the best practices to increase your consent rates.